 CTI offers a four-year program that combines instruction and experiential learning with direct clinical work.
 We deeply believe that the formation of a critical therapist involves much more than technical teachings or an intellectual process of learning; it also requires the therapist to explore their own personal experiences and be open to transformation.

-The training program consists of classes, coursework, and clinical supervision; as well as individual psychotherapy with a Critical Therapist and a practicum which starts in the Spring Semester.
+The training program consists of classes, coursework, and clinical supervision; as well as individual psychotherapy with a Critical Therapist and a practicum which starts in the Summer Semester.
 Classes are conducted in a small group setting, providing each candidate unique attention and support.
 We foster an atmosphere of collaboration combined with intellectual curiosity, to enable deep conversations on power.
 The curriculum is designed to develop critical self-reflection of one’s own place in society.
 Each class will have several required readings, and typically one student will prepare a case presentation applying the readings to their practice.

 CTI is a four-year training program.
 Classes meet two times per month (i.e., every other week) in the evenings for two hours during the fall, spring, and summer semesters.
 This schedule is meant to increase accessibility for students who work full- or part-time, care take, and/or have other personal responsibilities.
 Students will schedule separate times to meet with their clinical supervisor.